 The Ring aimed to further increase its impact on international decision-making forums, particularly in three broad areas: climate change, trade, and the future of sustainability as an influential concept.

-The vision of the Ring is to promote and develop collaborative working in support of sustainable development through
+The vision of the Ring was to promote and develop collaborative working in support of sustainable development through:

 - Sharing and disseminating knowledge and experience between the North and South, and between regions.

-The added value of the Ring is gained from joint research and information sharing and lesson learning between Ring partners.
-This gives the Ring a unique inter-regional and regional perspective on major sustainable development issues.
+The added value of the Ring was gained from joint research and information sharing and lesson learning between Ring partners.
+This gave the Ring a unique inter-regional and regional perspective on major sustainable development issues.

 African Centre for Technology Studies, Kenya